-Subrecipient monitoring is based on the Federal regulations in 2 CFR 200 ('Uniform Guidance').
-MFF's compliance monitoring framework will assess risk with programmatic, administrative, and financial aspects of SNAP-Ed program implementation.
+Subrecipient monitoring is based on the Federal regulations in 2 CFR Part 200 of the Uniform Guidance.
+MFF uses a compliance monitoring framework to complete periodic assessments of subrecipients' programmatic, administrative, and financial strengths and opportunities.
 The output will be key in developing tailored subrecipient monitoring plans which may include:

-- Virtual or in-person meetings; - Email communication; - Informal or formal visits to your office or programming sites; - Participation in your local SNAP-Ed events; - Feedback provided during invoice and monthly highlights review; - Compliance review (managing due dates and meeting program and operations requirements); and - Reporting (quality and timeliness).
+- Virtual or in-person meetings: - Email communication; - Informal or formal visits to your office or programming sites; - Participation in your local SNAP-Ed events; - Feedback provided during invoice and monthly highlights review; - Compliance review (managing due dates and meeting program and operations requirements); and - Reporting (quality and timeliness).